-Av ailable in Usage notes Option osvs VSII IBM COBOL Enterprise COBOL SIZE(MAX) SIZE(nnnn) SIZE(nnnK) ~ Specifies virtual storage to be used for compilation.
+Av ailable in Option OS/VS VS II IBM COBOL Enterprise COBOL Usage notes SIZE(MAX) SIZE(nnnn) SIZE(nnnK) Х Х X Specifies virtual storage to be used for compilation.
 SIZE(MAX) is the default.
-SOURCE ~ Produces a listing of the source program and embedded messages.
+SOURCE Х Х Х Х Produces a listing of the source program and embedded messages.
 SOURCE is the default.
-SPACE 7 ~ Produces a single, double, or triple spaced listing.
+SPACE Х Х X Х Produces a single, double, or triple spaced listing.
 The syntax of the SPACE option in OS/VS COBOL is: SPACE1, SPACE2, SPACE3.
 The syntax of SPACE in VS COBOL II and Enterprise COBOL is: SPACE(1), SPACE(2), SPACE(3).
 SPACE(1) is the default.
-SQL 1 Enables the DB2 coprocessor capability and specifies DB2 suboptions.
-SSRANGE Lar. ~ At run time, checks validity of subscript, index, and reference modification references NOSSRANGE is the default.
-SYSx - Routes DISPLAY output to SYSOUT or to a specified data set.
-The VS COBOL II, IBM COBOL, and Enterprise COBOL OUTDD option replaces the OS/VS COBOL SYSx option.
-STATE 1 Use to produce a dump with debugging information when an application ends with an abend.
+SQL Χ X Enables the DB2 coprocessor capability and specifies DB2 suboptions. ? ~ ~ ~ ~ SQLSSCID Х Determines whether the CODEPAGE compiler option influences the processing of SQL statements in COBOL programs.
+Has an effect only when the integrated DB2 coprocessor (SQL compiler option) is used.
+SSRANGE Х X X At run time, checks validity of subscript, index, and reference modification references NOSSRANGE is the default.
+SYSx Х Routes DISPLAY output to SYSOUT or to a specified data set.
+The VS COBOL II, IBM COBOL, and Enterprise COROL OUTDO antique produces the OS WS COBOL OUTDD option replaces the OS/VS COBOL SYSx option.
+STATE Х Produces a dump with debugging information when an application ends with an abend.
 NOSTATE is the default.
 The IBM COBOL and Enterprise COBOL TEST(NONE,SYM) option replaces the OS/VS COBOL STATE option.
-SUPMAP SYNTAX CSYNTAX Specifies the extent of compilation.
+SUPMAP SYNTAX CSYNTAX Х Specifies the extent of compilation.
 SYNTAX specifies unconditional syntax checking.
 CSYNTAX and CSUPMAP specify conditional syntax checking.
 NOSYNTAX and NOCSYNTAX specify an unconditional full compile.
 The VS COBOL II, IBM COBOL, and Enterprise COBOL COMPILE option replaces the OS/VS COBOL SYNTAX, CSYNTAX, and CSUPMAP options.

-SXREF 6 Produces sorted cross-reference listing of data names and procedure names used in program.
+Av ailable in Option OS/VS VS II IBM COBOL Enterprise COBOL Usage notes SYMDMP Х Produces a symbolic dump.
+ABEND dumps and dynamic dumps are available through Language Environment services.
+Symbolic dumps are available by using the TEST compiler option.
+SXREF Х Produces sorted cross-reference listing of data names and procedure names used in program.
 The default is NOSXREF.
 The VS COBOL II, IBM COBOL, and Enterprise COBOL XREF option replaces the OS/VS COBOL SXREF option.

-Av ailable in Option osvs VSII IBM COBOL Enterprise COBOL Usage notes TERM Sends progress messages to the SYSTERM data set.
+TERM Х Sends progress messages to the SYSTERM data set.
 NOTERM is the default.
-The VS COBOL II, IBM COBOL, and Enterpris COBOL TERMINAL option replaces the OS/VS COBOL TERM option.
-TERMINAL Sends progress messages to the SYSTERM data set.
+The VS COBOL II, IBM COBOL, and Enterprise COBOL TERMINAL option replaces the OS/VS COBOL TERM option.
+TERMINAL X Х Х Sends progress messages to the SYSTERM data set.
 NOTERMINAL is the default.
 TERMINAL replaces the OS/VS COBOL TERM option.
-TEST ~ ~ Produces object code usable by Debug Tool for the product.
+TEST Х Х Х Х Produces object code usable by Debug Tool for the product.
 NOTEST is the default.
 For details on the suboptions for the Enterprise COBOL TEST option, see the Enterprise COBOL Programming Guide .
-THREAD Lar Enables a COBOL program for execution in a run unit with multiple POSIX threads on PL/I tasks.
+THREAD X Enables a COBOL program for execution in a run unit with multiple POSIX threads or PL/I tasks.
 NOTHREAD is the default.
-TRUNC Truncates final intermediate results.
+TRUNC Х Х Х Х Truncates final intermediate results.
 OS/VS COBOL has the TRUNC and NOTRUNC options (NOTRUNC is the default).
-VS COBOI II , IBM COBOL, and Enterprise COBOL have the TRUNC(STD OPT BIN) option.
+VS COBOL II , IBM COBOL, and Enterprise COBOL have the TRUNC(STD OPT BIN) option.
 TRUNC(STD) Truncates numeric fields according to PICTURE specification of the binary receiving field TRUNC(OPT) Truncates numeric fields in the most optimal way TRUNC(BIN) Truncates binary fields based on the storage they occupy TRUNC(STD) is the default.
-For a complete description, see the Enterprise COBOL Programming Guide for the version of Enterprise COBOL you are using. ТҮРЕСНК Enforces the rules for OO type conformance and issues diagnostics for any violations.
-VBREF VBSUM ~ ~ The default is NOTYPECHK.
-Produces cross-reference listing of all verb types used in program.
-Only OS/VS COBOL supports VBSUM.
-The default is NOVBREF (as well as NOVBSUM for OS/VS COBOL).
+For a complete description, see the Enterprise COBOL Programming Guide .